What is the Difference Between an Advanced Safe Workplace and a Safe Workplace?

 b) a Joint OHS Committee (for employers with 20 or more workers).

-You are designated to be an Advanced Safe Workplace if:
+You will achieve the Advanced Safe Workplace status if:

 - You meet all of the Safe Workplace criteria, and